 About Dr. Guylaine Beaudry

 Guylaine Beaudry was first appointed to the position of university librarian by Concordia’s Board of Governors on May 1, 2014.
 Her second five-year term begins on July 1, 2019.
-On August 1, 2017, she was named vice-provost of digital strategy and university librarian.
+From 2017 to 2021 she was also vice-provost of digital strategy.

 Beaudry joined the university in October 2009 as director of the Webster Library, and she served as interim university librarian from July 2013 to April 2014.
 Previously, she was director of the Digital Publishing Centre at the Université de Montréal and executive director of Érudit, a publishing platform for scholarly books and journals in the social sciences and humanities.